amyng939/ai201-project2-fitfindr-starter/planning.md

 **What it does:**
 <!-- Describe what this tool does in 1–2 sentences -->
-Generates a caption of the outfit for social media.
+Generates a caption of the outfit given from suggest_outfit for social media.

 **Input parameters:**
 <!-- List each parameter, its type, and what it represents -->